Leo-Fox/virtual-mechanical-keyboard/README.md

-# ⌨️ Viertual Mechanical Keyboard
+# ⌨️ Virtual Mechanical Keyboard

 This is a simulator program, it recreates mechanical keyboard sound effects with python.